How to Propagate Pothos in Water

 How to Propagate Pothos in Water Directions

-And at the end of a few weeks to a few months, you’ll have new plants to pot up and keep or give away to friends and family.
+Propagating pothos in water is one of the easiest things to do.
+At the end of a few weeks to a few months, you’ll have new plants to pot up and keep or give away to friends and family.

-- Place in an area that gets bright indirect light.
+Place in an area that gets bright indirect light.
 I have been growing mine on my kitchen ledge near the windows.

-- Replace the water every few days or top it off if its running lower.
+Replace the water every few days or top it off if it’s running lower.
 If the water looks dirty, change it.

-- It can take a few weeks to a few months for roots to grow, so keep an eye on the cuttings.
+- It can take a few weeks to a few months for pothos roots to grow, so keep an eye on the cuttings.
 As long as the cutting looks green and healthy, leave it be.

 Propagating Pothos in Soil

-While I prefer to propagate pothos in water, it’s just as easy to propagate them in soil too.
+While I prefer propagating a pothos plant in water, it’s just as easy to propagate them in soil too.
+Simply follow the directions on where to cut pothos above and remove the first few leaves above the cut stem.

-Using a pencil, make a hole in a small pot filled with half peat moss and half perlite
+Using a pencil, make a hole in a small pot filled with half peat moss and half perlite.
+Dip the cutting in the rooting hormone.
+Then gently plant the cutting in the pre-made hole.
+Be careful not to knock off the rooting hormone.
+Gently cover the hole around the stem.

+Place it in a location out of direct sunlight and keep it moist.
 Within a month or so, roots should develop and the plant will be ready to pot up a few months after when roots are longer and more substantial.

-How to Pot Up Your Cuttings
+How to Pot Up Your Propagated Pothos Cuttings

 - Water well